 - If you’re adding solenoid starters, what relays should you buy?

 - Based on the level of realism you want, will this really save you money?

 These are just a few of the questions you need to ask yourself before you take on a project like this because you will hit a point during your build where you’ll wonder what the heck were you were thinking?!
-And you don’t want to give up half-way through the project and waste money you could have put toward a solid pre-made overhead.
+Especially when you go down a certain path then realize it isn’t working and have to re-do a bunch of work (it WILL happen!).

 “If I had taken a real hard look at what it would take to meet my true goals I would have waited and bought a pre-built overhead and saved myself a ton of time, avoided a lot of trial and error, and saved a lot of headaches along the way”

 After looking back at all the components I needed to realize this goal it rose to almost the cost of a good manufactured overhead by a reputable sim company.
 If I had taken a real hard look at what it would take to meet my true goals I would have waited and bought a pre-built overhead and saved myself a ton of time, avoided a lot of trial and error, and saved a lot of headaches along the way (fitment issues, design issues, back lighting issues, power and USB issues, etc).
 So just keep that in mind when you consider going this route.